TomDotBat/co2714-assignment/README.md

 ### PREPARING_FOOD
 The payment has gone through and food preparation has begun.

+### BAKING
+The pizza is currently being baked.

+### DELIVERY
+The order is out for delivery.

+### DELIVERED
+The order has been delivered to the customer.

 ### PAYMENT_FAILED
 The order was not paid for successfully.